ropensci/UCSCXenaTools/README.md

 `UCSCXenaTools` is a R package download and explore data from **UCSC Xena data hubs**, which are

-> A collection of UCSC-hosted public databases such as TCGA, ICGC,
+> a collection of UCSC-hosted public databases such as TCGA, ICGC,
 > TARGET, GTEx, CCLE, and others.
 Databases are normalized so they can
 > be combined, linked, filtered, explored and downloaded.
 >